-The Company elected the fair value option to account for the 2018 and 2019 Convertible Notes.
-The Company recorded the 2018 and 2019 Convertible Notes at fair value and subsequently remeasured them to fair value at each reporting date.
+The Company elected the fair value option to account for the 2019 Convertible Notes.
+The Company recorded the 2019 Convertible Notes at fair value and subsequently remeasured them to fair value at each reporting date.
 Changes in fair value were recognized as a component of other income (expense), net in the consolidated statements of operations and comprehensive loss.
-The Company recognized losses in the consolidated statement of operations and comprehensive loss of \$2.7 million and \$1.1 million as a change in fair value of the convertible notes during the years ended December 31, 2018 and 2019, respectively.
+The Company recognized losses in the consolidated statements of operations and comprehensive loss of \$1.8 million and \$1.1 million as change in fair value of the convertible notes during the years ended December 31, 2020 and 2019.

-As of December 31, 2019, the outstanding 2019 Convertible Notes are shown on the accompanying consolidated balance sheet at the fair value of \$21.1 million.
-It was referenced as part of subsequent events (Note 16), the outstanding 2019 Convertible Notes were converted to Series B convertible preferred shares on April 17, 2020.
+As of December 31, 2019, the outstanding 2019 Convertible Notes are shown on the accompanying consolidated balance sheets at the fair value of \$21.1 million.

-8. Convertible Preferred Shares
+9. Convertible Preferred Shares